Articles

 Describes the tenant’s right to audit the landlord’s operating expense records and when the tenant must begin and/or complete the audit.

-Defines any allowances or remaining construction obligations the landlord owes to the tenant for improvements made by the tenant.
+Defines any recent allowances the landlord owes to the tenant for improvements made by the tenant.

 Provides the name and address of any tenant contacts to whom the landlord is required to provide notice.